Early Childhood Special Education

 The South Coast ESD’s Early Childhood Special Education (ECSE) provides services for children three years to kindergarten age who qualify for services due to developmental delay or categorical disability.
 Children in ECSE have disabilities that significantly impact their developmental progress.
 Services provided are based on the unique special education need of each child.

-The ECSE program focusses on these things:
+The ECSE program focuses on these things:

 - Teaching the child needed skills in areas of developmental delay